Call for Abstract

 - Track 13-6Validation of microbial recovery

 The use of GMP software systems in regulated industries is vital throughout all aspects of the manufacturing process.
-Quality management software provides a flexible and configurable platform for tracking and managing quality and compliance events to ensure that manufacturing activities are continually measured, monitored and improved upon.
-In addition to managing all aspects of the audit process, GMP software solution manages the associated findings or observations, corrective and preventive actions (CAPAs), risk assessments, risk management and the analysis and approvals of changes.
-This software also manages deviations, process validation, complaint handling, manufacturing incidents, training records and more.
+Quality management software provides a flexible and configurable platform for tracking and managing quality and regulatory compliance events to ensure that manufacturing activities are continually measured, monitored and improved upon.
+In addition to managing all aspects of the audit process, GMP software solution manages the associated findings or observations, corrective and preventive actions (CAPAs), risk assessment, risk management and the analysis and approvals of changes.
+This software also manages deviations, process validation, complaint handling, manufacturing incidents, training records and more

 - Track 14-1GMP auditing compliance software